AionSystem/AION-BRAIN/assessments/PSA-v3.0.md

 ## SUBMISSION

-Submit your completed responses to your designated grader.
+Submit your completed responses to designated PSA-Grader: https://poe.com/PSA-Grader

 You will receive:

 1. **Overall PSA Score** (0–100%)
 2. **Strategic Title** (based on tier)
 3. **Dimensional Breakdown** across all six scoring dimensions
 4. **Certificate of Completion** for scores 60% and above

 ---